29Rohit/Verilog-RTL-Design-using-sky130/README.md

 ![1](https://user-images.githubusercontent.com/20563301/120076148-c0c09600-c0c1-11eb-9963-c6e8829e2e08.PNG)

-### Part 3 -Introduction to Yosys and Logic synthesis
+### Part 3 - Introduction to Yosys and Logic synthesis

 1) yosys
 -Afher the simulation of RTL Design with its respective Testbench, we need to perform the synthesis of deign with sky130.lib by using yosys Synthesizer.
 The yosys Synthesizer is a tool to convert the RTL Design file into netlist(Gate level translation) by using the standard cells like gates,combinational cells etc which are present in the .libraby file